BrandNewCongress/DEPRECATED-website/src/static/site/plan.md

 ------
 # The BNC Plan in a Nutshell
-## Good Jobs in Every Town for Everyone.
+## Good Jobs in Every Town for Everyone
 The BNC's plan calls for a mobilization on the scale of World War II -- one in which every American is called upon to rebuild and repair our communities and our nation.
 This plan unleashes resources to neighborhoods, local and state governments, small and large businesses and innovators to:
 1. Rebuild and repair local communities -- starting with those that have been left the farthest behind.
 2. Repair our nation’s crumbling infrastructure -- starting in the most economically depressed regions of our country.